-More than six years (1996-present) of RADARSAT data of the Arctic and Southern Oceans have now been acquired and archived at the Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC).
+More than six years (1996-present) of RADARSAT data of the Arctic and Southern Oceans have now been acquired and archived at ASF DAAC.
 Only a subset of this synthetic aperture radar (SAR) dataset has been analyzed by the RADARSAT Geophysical Processor System.
 Our objectives are to continue to produce systematic and exploratory sea ice products using the available high-resolution spatial and temporal SAR coverage and to support their use.
 The science focus will be on providing the following measurements of the sea ice cover:

 - Sea ice motion, deformation, and estimates of seasonal ice thickness of the Arctic Ocean Ice